 To create a unique name, a distinct, compatible syllable or syllables should be selected as the starting prefix.

 Suggested prefixes should comply with the USAN Program's rules for coining names.
-In addition, we ask that manufacturers be mindful of the potential for conflicts with the names of other monoclonal antibodies, because about 200 monoclonal antibodies have already been named.
-Although it is desirable for names to be as short as possible, a prefix that is two or more syllables long may be necessary to distinguish the name from those previously assigned.
+In addition, we ask that manufacturers watch for potential conflicts with names of other monoclonal antibodies, because approximately 200 monoclonal antibodies have already been named.
+Although it is desirable that names be as short as possible, a prefix that is 2 or more syllables long may be necessary to distinguish the name from those previously assigned.

 The general disease state subclass must be incorporated into the name.
 This is accomplished with the target/disease class infix.
-The USANC has approved specific syllables to denote diseases or targets.
+The USAN Council has approved specific syllables to denote diseases or targets.
 Additional subclasses may be added as necessary.

 The choice of infix is determined by the available information regarding initial clinical indications and antibody action.
-If necessary, the USANC may request more details and evidence regarding antibody action and indications.
+The council may request more details and evidence regarding antibody action and indications if necessary.

 A series of infixes which immediately precede -mab or -pab indicate the source.
 A limited subset of infixes used most often accounts for nearly all the monoclonal antibody names.